Skycat1983/laoutaris-nextjs/docs/architecture/rendering-and-data-fetching.md

 - Which routes must be fully server-rendered for production launch?
 - Which routes can remain client-interactive after a server-rendered shell?
 - What cache and revalidation policy should Shopify reads use?
+- Which service result shape should become the standard across public, user, and admin data services?
 - What test strategy proves SSR behavior without brittle implementation checks?

 ## Reconciled Audit Findings